 - What stakeholders may find this approach objectionable and have answers been prepared for their likely objections?

-- Identify known or anticipated risks associated with prospective performance objectives.
+- What are the known or anticipated risks associated with performance objectives?